Web7Foundation/Specifications/methods/did-tdw-1-0-1.md

 - TDWNS Identifier Syntax and Construction
 - TDWNS Identifier DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure Web 7.0 apps, agents, services and platforms that are compliant with the TDWNS DID Method Specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure TDW apps, agents, services and platforms that are compliant with the TDWNS DID Method Specification.

 ### Out-of-Scope